What is the Mine and Ways to Help?!

 What’s Been Done?

 By the time the issue was brought to the attention of citizens, the County had already approved the permit.
 After seeing a notice posted at the Snow Camp Store by another resident, we put out flyers to make people aware of the issue and to encourage them to write the County Commissioners to voice your concerns, and to the State to request a public hearing.
 The County Commissioners, after you flooded them with emails, held a special meeting on October 24th and passed a resolution to request that the State hold a public hearing in Alamance County.
-Fortunately, thanks to your efforts, the State has announced they will hold that public hearing on December 5th at 7pm at Sylvan Elementary School.
+Thanks to your efforts the State held a public hearing on December 5, 2018 in Snow Camp.
+Following that meeting, and because of the written comments from residents and groups across the state, the sent a response to Alamance Agreegates that included 12 comments they must address in order for their permit application to be considered.

-Our local State Legislators, including Representative Dennis Riddell, have been notified and several meetings have been held to get their support.
-We have been reaching out to state, federal and non-profit groups to notify them of the proposed quarry, and to get their help with further understanding the potential impacts.
-We also notified Colonial Gas and Duke Energy of the proposed quarry - they told us that they had no knowledge of the permit or quarry, and they would look into it further.
-We have also met with the Southern Environmental Law Center to learn more about how to stop this quarry, and to potentially gain their support in our fight.
-On November 5th we held a community meeting at Sylvan Elementary School to update local residents on what we know, and help spread the word about this quarry.
-Video of that meeting can be found on the News and Events page.
+Our local State Legislator, Representative Dennis Riddell, has been actively involved in our fight.
+We have been reached out to state, federal and non-profit groups to notify them of the proposed quarry, and to get their help with understanding the potential impacts.
+We also notified Colonial Gas and Duke Energy of the proposed quarry - they told us that they had no knowledge of the permit or quarry.
+As a part of the state permit process, they both sent comments to the state.
+We also met with the Southern Environmental Law Center to learn more about how to stop this quarry.